ninahonyango/Packet-Capture-Analysis/README.md

 With Wireshark actively capturing traffic in the background, I proceeded to launch a Hydra brute-force attack on the FTP service hosted on Metasploitable 2, followed by manual FTP login and file transfer operations.

 ---
-#### 3.1 Launch Hydra to Brute-Force FTP Login
+#### 3.1 ✅ Launch Hydra to Brute-Force FTP Login

-In this step, I performed a simulated brute-force attack against an FTP service running on the vulnerable Metasploitable 2 machine.
+In this step, a simulated brute-force attack was performed against an FTP service running on the vulnerable Metasploitable 2 machine.

 The goal was to demonstrate how weak credentials can be discovered using automated tools, and to capture this attack in Wireshark for forensic analysis.

-Started by running the following command in Kali Linux terminal:
+I started by running the following command in Kali Linux terminal:

 ```
 hydra -l msfadmin -P /usr/share/wordlists/rockyou.txt ftp://192.168.56.102